 Once we have registered your company, we will send you a notification of your first

-For 2019 the tax rate per passenger is either SEK 61, 255 or 408, depending on the country of final destination.
-You will find the tax rates for 2018 at the link below.
+For 2022 the tax rate per passenger is either SEK 64, 265 or 424, depending on the country of final destination.

 Once we have registered you for tax on air travel, you will automatically receive a monthly tax return form, normally well ahead of the filing date.
 Contact the Swedish Tax Agency if no form arrives.